Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts

 \subsection{Handwritten scripts}

-The majority of manuscripts used in this study are sourced from the collection of the Nepal German Manuscript Preservation Project (NGMPP). \footnote{For details, see Documenta Nepalica (\url{https://nepalica.hadw-bw.de/nepal/})} The NGMPP microfilmed manuscript and document holdings from various Nepalese archives (such as the National Archives in Kathmandu) and private households.
-The examples selected date from the late 18th and 19th centuries.
-Many are royal edicts bearing the red seal of the Shah kings.
+The majority of the manuscripts analyzed in this study originate from the collection of the Nepal German Manuscript Preservation Project (NGMPP).\footnote{For further details, see Documenta Nepalica: \url{https://nepalica.hadw-bw.de/nepal/}.} The NGMPP undertook extensive microfilming of manuscripts and related documentary materials from a range of Nepalese repositories, including the National Archives in Kathmandu, as well as private collections.
+The selected examples date to the late eighteenth and nineteenth centuries, with many consisting of royal edicts bearing the red seal of the Shah kings.
 They typically have a consistent visual and structural layout (as illustrated in Figure~\ref{fig:Old_Nepali_Manuscript}) and follow the diplomatic conventions of the period.
 They begin with an invocation to a deity, followed by a blank space where the royal seal is imprinted.
-The main text begins with the standard Sanskrit panegyric of the king, names the addressee, discusses the subject matter of the document, and ends with the \textit{eschatocal} containing the date and a blessing \cite{Cubelic_2018, pant1989mustang}.

-The selection also includes well-written petitions to the king, which share some of the diplomatics but usually have a simpler structure.
-Most of these documents consist of one or two pages, providing a very limited number of training samples.
-To improve the dataset, we therefore also included larger samples from two chronicle manuscripts that share a similar context and writing style.
+The main text begins with the standard Sanskrit panegyric of the king, names the addressee, discusses the subject matter of the document, and ends with the \textit{eschatocol} containing the date and a blessing \cite{Cubelic_2018, pant1989mustang}.
+The selection also includes well-written petitions to the king that share some diplomatic elements but typically have a simpler structure.
+Most of these documents consist of one or two pages, providing a limited number of training samples.
+To improve the dataset, we also included larger samples from two chronicle manuscripts that share a similar context and writing style.

-As with South Asian manuscript cultures in general, \textit{scriptio continua} is the norm here as well.
+As with South Asian manuscript cultures in general, \textit{scriptio continua} is the norm here.
 Only a few more recent documents include spaces to separate words.
-Hand-drawn bullets or other punctuation symbols, such as dandas, may appear at the end of a word, sentence or clause.
+Hand-drawn bullets or other punctuation symbols, such as dandas, may appear at the end of a word, sentence, or clause.
 However, these symbols are used inconsistently, and bullets can also appear within words.
 As a result, detecting word and sentence boundaries remains challenging.